Robin-Hedwig/CX-Studio-Exercise/README.md

 9)added lambda functions to vpc to make it available for multiple AZ (highly available and redundant).
 I have also created a new lambda function to find match percentage of each applicant for the job, admin will submit the keywords they are looking for in a candidate for a particular job role, and this lambda will find the match percentage of candidate matching the keywords with the resume stored in dynamo db table.
 (02/09/2023)

-10) Integrated upload service with UI and handled CORS (to allow request from UI).
+10) Integrated upload service(apply for job) and get count(to display number of applicants) service with UI, and also handled CORS (to allow request from UI).
+Designed admin page to view all applicants.
 (06/09/2023)

 # To run the application, run both Backend(cdk) and UI
 # CX-STUDIO-EXERCISE/cx-cdk-exercise